 Chimeric antigen receptor (CAR)-T cells have displayed remarkable efficacy in treating malignant cancers, particularly liquid tumors.
 CAR-T cell therapy treats cancer by modifying T cells so that they can recognise and effectively destroy cancer cells.
 The standard approach is to harvest T cells from the patient, genetically modify them, and then inject the resulting CAR-T cells into the patient to attack their tumour.
 Scientists are currently working intensively to develop different CAR constructs to broaden the range of cancer types targeted and improve their anti-tumour efficacy.

-One of the most commonly used assays to investigate cell-mediated cytotoxicity is the luciferase-mediated bioluminescence imaging (BLI) assay.
+The luciferase-mediated bioluminescence imaging (BLI) assay is one of the most commonly used assays to investigate cell-mediated cytotoxicity.
 The cytotoxicity of effector cells can be quantified by measuring the decrease in the BLI signal.
-In addition to the simplicity of the BLI assay, the use of luciferase-labeled target cells enhances inter-assay reproducibility.
-The utilisation of CAR-T targeted luciferase reporter stable cell lines in cytotoxicity and cell viability assays facilitates real-time monitoring of the potency and efficacy of candidate CAR-T effector cells, driving breakthroughs in immunotherapy.
+In addition to the simplicity of the BLI assay, the use of luciferase-labelled target cells enhances inter-assay reproducibility.
+The utilisation of these stable cell lines in cytotoxicity and cell viability assays facilitates real-time monitoring of the potency and efficacy of candidate CAR-T effector cells, driving breakthroughs in immunotherapy.

 Raji-Luc